richardstartin/richardstartin.github.io/_posts/2022-03-27-range-counts.md

 Sorting is not included in the benchmark time, but data is often naturally sorted by time.
 It's not a lot more code but goes a lot faster, and easier to measure because it's so simple.
-JMH's `perform` profiler shows that there is still a good number of branches missed, despite shedding about 90% of the work.
+JMH's `perfnorm` profiler shows that there is still a good number of branches missed, despite shedding about 90% of the work.
 This means the instructions per cycle (IPC) is low:

 <div class="table-holder" markdown="block">